- Search for a Leaflet

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Mebendazole should not be taken with some medicines that you get on prescription.
+- Mebendazole should not be taken with some medicines.
 Tell your doctor and pharmacist about any other medicines your child is taking before giving mebendazole.

 Is there anything else I need to know about this medicine?

 - Your child must take the medicine for the number of days that your doctor has told you to, or until all the medicine has been taken.
 If you stop giving the medicine too soon the worm infection may come back.

 - Your doctor will probably recommend that all members of the family should be treated on the same day, whether or not they have any symptoms of infection (unless they are pregnant).